gituser1034/a2_llm_olly/README.md

 Olly Love
 Ollama + Python LLM Study Buddy

+Overview: An Ai-engineering application using a local Ollama model with Langchain and Chroma DB.
+RAG from a small pdf set generates a True/False quiz to help me study for my upcoming Astronomy exam.
+RAG done once at the start and information loaded into local cache lists to speed up.
+Model consistently refers to local caches to grade a students answer.

 How to run:
 Install Ollama on Windows + pull model qwen3:4b, create venv (python -m venv venv) Run venv: venv\Scripts\activate